erolm-a/lts/README.md

 [And a bunch of alternative paths] true.

-?- initial_state(InitialState), tree(InitialState, Tree).
+?- initial_state(InitialState), export_tree("tree.csv", InitialState).
 InitialState = ...
-Tree = ...
 true.
 ```

-The latter command should return a parsable tree which can then be parsed and converted in a TikZ image.
+The latter command should write down a csv list of every path.
+The format is documented in `src/LTS.pl`, but should be (hopefully) pretty straightforward.

 Milestone: